dynata/technical-assessment/README.md

 ```
 If the URI does not include any query string parameters, then you will set the canonical query string to an empty string ("").

 `CanonicalHeaders` is a list of request headers with their values.
-Individual header field name and value pairs are separated by the newline character ("\n").
-Header field names must use lowercase characters and must be followed by a colon (":").
-For the header field values, trim any leading or trailing spaces and separate the values for a multi-value header using commas.
-You must sort the header field names in ascending order of character code point.
+- Individual header field name and value pairs are separated by the newline character ("\n").
+- Header field names must use lowercase characters and must be followed by a colon (":").
+- For the header field values, trim any leading or trailing spaces.
+- Sort the header field names in ascending order of character code point.
+- Repeated header field names must be combined into a single header field.
+Concatenate their values into a single string value, separated by commas.
+Values must be concatenated in the order in which the fields appear within the header.

 The following example shows the format:
 ```text
 Lowercase(<HeaderName1>)+":"+Trim(<value>)+"\n"
 Lowercase(<HeaderName2>)+":"+Trim(<value>)+"\n"